YIN95/Robotics-and-Autonomous-System-Project/README.md

 and the current laser scan from the laser in rviz.

 *The commands for milestone*
+0. To be able to connect, be on the same wifi as the NUC with your computer
+ssh ras19@192.168.1.18

 1. First, roscore and source
 ``` c++
 roscore